 Problem in Compressing DVD to MKV/MP4 with MakeMKV and Handbrake

 I saw MakeMKV’s option to backup DVD to MKV and it keeps all the audio and subtitle tracks, but doesn’t compress anything as it is in MPEG2, the same as VOB.
 And the output is usually 6 GB while the physical DVDs is only about 7.5 GB.
-I want to compress DVD to MP4 H264 or even better codec H265 to save space, without losing quality, but I want more than one audio tracks!
+I want to compress DVD to MP4 H264 or even better codec H265 to save space, without losing quality, and I want more than one audio tracks!

 Also, I tried to convert the MKV file to later compress and encode using Handbrake.
 But converting ends within seconds and show an empty target directory.
 No output is produced!
 Even it works, ripping and converting doubles the time.